abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 ### Update a Composed Resource

 If the Redfish service supports updating an existing composition, the client can update an already created composition through PUT/PATCH.
 This can be done by updating the `ResourceBlocks` array found in the composed resource.
-When using PATCH, the same array semantics applies as described in the Redfish Specification.
+When using PATCH, the same array semantics apply as described in the Redfish Specification.

 Client Request Example:
 ```http